Psychological safety: Changing positive effects: "Too-much-of-a-good-thing" effect

 Much of the research on psychological safety has focused on the benefits it has for teams.
 However, research in management literature suggests that antecedents normally positively associated with desired outcomes eventually reach a point where the relationship turns negative.
 This is known as the "too-much-of-a-good-thing" (TMGT) effect.
 For example, there is an inverted U-shaped relationship between conscientiousness and performance, meaning conscientiousness initially has a positive effect on performance, but too much leads to a decrease in performance.

 Mediates unethical behavior

 One study examining these potential negative outcomes looked at the effects of utilitarianism on unethical behavior in teams with psychological safety has a mediator.
 The results showed that teams whose members are more utilitarian were more likely to engage in unethical behavior like cheating.
 This effect was even more pronounced in teams with higher levels of psychological safety.

 Lowers motivation

 More recent research highlights the negative effects of psychological safety on work motivation in group members and a further resulting negative effect on taking risks.
 Higher psychological safety was associated with lower motivation.
 Through the motivation mechanism, it led to group members being less likely to speak up about new ideas or voice any concerns and also less likely to learn and improve on their processes.

+Psychological safety versus accountability

+Psychological safety and accountability are often viewed as distinct yet complementary concepts in fostering effective team dynamics and organizational culture.
+Psychological safety, as defined by Edmondson (1999), refers to an environment where individuals feel safe to express opinions, admit mistakes, and take risks without fear of ridicule or retribution.
+This openness encourages innovation, collaboration, and learning, as team members are more likely to share diverse perspectives and ideas.
+Accountability, on the other hand, involves individuals taking ownership of their responsibilities and actions, ensuring tasks are completed effectively and goals are met (Kegan & Lahey, 2016).
+While psychological safety fosters trust and open communication, accountability reinforces the discipline needed to achieve collective objectives.

+The overlap between psychological safety and accountability lies in their shared goal of creating high-performing teams.
+As Edmondson (2019) explains, psychological safety is the foundation for healthy accountability because it allows individuals to admit errors, seek help, and learn from their mistakes without fear of blame.
+This dynamic aligns with research by Frazier et al. (2017), which shows that teams with high psychological safety also exhibit higher levels of performance and accountability.
+When combined, these concepts enable organizations to navigate challenges with a balance of support and responsibility.
+This synergy ensures that individuals are both empowered to contribute authentically and motivated to uphold their commitments, resulting in a culture of trust, transparency, and shared success.